 As the chilly winter evenings and frosty mornings creep in, it's important to have a cosy and comforting house to come home to.

 You may have many different sources of heat, from wood burners and fires to fan heaters but it's more than likely central heating radiators that are responsible for keeping the whole house heated.
 Read up about the styles and sizes available and how to pick the right one.

 What are the different types of radiators?

-This less traditional shape of radiator is tall and thin.
+Vertical radiators are a less traditional shape of radiator is tall and thin.
 They are best to fit awkward spaces like the space beside a door.
 They are a common shape to be used in a bathroom as they fit smaller spaces without compromising on heat.

-The perfect way to heat horizontal spaces: these radiators tend to be wider than they are tall so are perfect to fit under windows or shelves and make the most of your space.
+The perfect way to heat horizontal spaces: horizontal radiators tend to be wider than they are tall so are perfect to fit under windows or shelves and make the most of your space.
 They are available in endless heights and width combinations to provide flexible heating options.

 What size radiator will I need?

 Room and radiator sizes vary a great deal so it's important to weigh up which one is the most suitable for your room.
 Think about the space you have available and the aesthetics before buying.

 What is the heat output of a radiator?